orstavik/doubledots/doc/11_The dot-rules.md

 The `:..` specifies a jump.
 It is useful to implement control structures.
 The `:..X` where X must be a positive or negative integer.
 If the `oi` is falsy, then the jump will not happen.

+>> todo! when we have negative jumps, ie. looping, then we are going to be writing in space.
+We would need to stash the content overwritten somewhere else.
+We don't like loops..
 >> todo? add a falsy jump? `:.._-3` for example?

 ## To `:.kebab-reflection_arg_arg` is to `this.kebabReflection("arg", "arg")`